 September is Library Card Sign Up Month!

-Check back closer to September for more details on our #LibraryCardSignUpMonth celebrations!
+Check us out all September for our #LibraryCardSignUpMonth celebrations!
+This year’s theme is “Get in Your Element!”
 For more information on the history of #LCSUM head over to the American Library Association’s website.

 Want to celebrate with us?
 Sign up for your very own MLNV library card!
 Stop by the main circulation desk or register online.